parrt/msds501/notes/reading-code.md

 By analogy, consider memorizing the state of a chessboard in the middle of play.
 A beginner has to memorize where all of the pieces are individually whereas a chessmaster recognizes that the board is, say, merely a variation on the Budapest Gambit.

 How do we know where to start and what to look at?
-Well, let's think back to the [generic analytics program template](programming.md):
+Well, let's think back to our generic data science program template:

 1. Acquire data, which means finding a suitable file or collecting data from the web and storing in a file
 2. Load data from disk and place into memory organized into data structures